Computing

 I shouldn't have worried.
 Not only didn't it crash, unlike Windows 98 which crashed fairly regularly, Applixware, Xfig, ImageMagick and LyX, the frontend to the LaTeX typesetting software, provided all I needed to work effectively.
 This presentation offers a nostalgic look at the Linux software I was using in 2000.

 Xfig continues to supply my vector graphic images, along with Inkscape, and ImageMagick any image conversions I need while LyX has enabled me to develop my work as a copy-editor and a typesetter.
 The releases of LyX 2 in 2011, LyX 2.2 in 2016 and LyX 2.4 in 2024 have brought a greatly expanded range of features for authors which are summarised in LyX 2.4: from writing to typesetting.
+During winter 2022/2023 I revised the Additional Features Manual in preparation for the release of LyX 2.4 and added a KOMA-Script Book example.
 For more information on how to achieve various effects in any version of LyX or in LaTeX, see Tips, tricks and extended features of LyX/LaTeX.

 One of the attractions of LaTeX is the BibTeX bibliographic database system.
 This allows authors to keep a database of references but to apply different bibliographic styles within each document.
 Because I found there was no comprehensive information on the Internet about these different styles, I compiled the Bibliographic styles catalogue for LyX which is not a complete but a reasonably comprehensive guide to the US and European BibTeX and BibLaTeX styles.

 Having started using computers to produce documentation, I decided, following an inspiring talk by Dave Fisher at the local Linux users group in 2010, to explore web publishing, this being one practical fruit of this new interest, another being the development of the Heath Old Boys Association website.
 With the introduction of CSS containers I decided to update both websites to use CSS containers in 2019.
-You can find out more about this on the HTML and CSS page.
+You can find out more about this on the HTML and CSS page and in the PDF Modern website design.

 Roundel with Linux Foundation on it